drDrozio/Bank-Loan-Pro/README.md

 # Bank Loan Approval Predictor
 This application predicts the whether the candidate is applicable of getting loan from the bank based on the following details : -

-1 - fixed acidity
+1 - Applicant Income

-2 - volatile acidity
+2 - Co Applicant Income

-3 - citric acid
+3 - Loan Amount

-4 - residual sugar
+4 - Loan Amount Term

-5 - chlorides
+5 - Credit History

-6 - free sulfur dioxide
+6 - No. of Dependents

-7 - total sulfur dioxide
+7 - Gender

-8 - density
+8 - Marital Status

-9 - pH
+9 - Education

-10 - sulphates
+10 - Employment Type

-11 - alcohol
+11 - Property Location Type

-Output variable (based on sensory data):
+Output variable :
-1 - quality (score between 3 and 8 inclusive)
+1 - Loan Approval Status (Approved/Rejected)

 ## Application Link

-Use the [link](https://red-wine-qlty-pred.herokuapp.com/winequality/) to run the web application on Browser.
+Use the [link](https://bank-loan-pro.herokuapp.com/) to run the web application on Browser.

 ## Methodology
 ### Dataset
-The Dataset is selected from kaggle and can be seen in the ml_models folder as 'winequality-red.csv' .
-The data is one with high class imbalance.
-The dataset is biased towards class 5 and 6.
+The Dataset is selected from kaggle.

 ![plot](./wine_app/ml_models/CountPlot.png)

 ### Data and Feature Engineering
+#### Handling Missing Values
+The missing values were replaced with mode of the column.
+Only the 'Loan Amount' column was imputed with median value so as to take into account the outliers too.

 #### Handling Class Imbalance
-The imbalance was handled by the following self devised technique :- Multiply the reciprocal of value counts of the class to which the datapoint belongs to in the dataset.

-Weight of class (W[c]) = 1/(frequency of class c).

-X'[i] = W[c]*X[i] (for Y[i]==c).
-where X[i] is a row vector of independent varaibles, Y[i] is the target dependent variable and W[c] is a scalar computed above.

-This operation improved the model performance drastically which can be seen in the following model performances done with comparative study.
+Class imbalance was handled using the SMOTE technique.

 #### Scaling